| ||Format||Pages||Price|| |

 |Standard + Redline PDF Bundle||12||$62.00|| ADD TO CART|

 Significance and Use

-Option 2 for this test method is intended for use when the supply of yarn is limited.
+5.2 Option 2 for this test method is intended for use when the supply of yarn is limited.

-Entanglements are used frequently instead of twist to ensure the integrity of filament yarns.
+5.4 Entanglements are used frequently instead of twist to ensure the integrity of filament yarns.
 Such entanglements generally give somewhat less protection during weaving or knitting than twist, but with proper care, will perform quite satisfactorily.

-1.2 The values stated in either SI or inch-pound units (in parentheses) are to be regarded separately as standard.
-The values stated in each system may not be exact equivalents; therefore, each system must be used independently of the other without combining values in any way.
+1.2 The values stated in either SI units or inch-pound units are to be regarded separately as standard.
+The values stated in each system are not necessarily exact equivalents; therefore, to ensure conformance with the standard, each system shall be used independently of the other, and values from the two systems shall not be combined.

 1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 ICS Number Code 59.080.20 (Yarns)

 |Link to Active (This link will always route to the current Active version of the standard.)|